AI Agents for Business: A Guide for Irish SMEs

 Most AI agents used in a typical Irish SME today, such as drafting replies or triaging a queue, fall outside the EU AI Act's high-risk category, but that depends entirely on what the agent decides, not on the fact that it is an agent.

 Article 6 of the EU AI Act sets out when a system counts as high-risk.
 Systems listed in Annex III, which covers areas like employment, credit, and biometrics, are treated as high-risk unless they meet a specific carve-out: performing a narrow procedural task, improving the result of a human activity that has already been completed, or preparing input for a human decision without replacing it.
-An agent that drafts a reply, triages a queue, or reconciles routine invoices falls within those carve-outs for most SMEs, though the European Commission's draft guidance published in May 2026 interprets these exceptions more strictly than many assumed: an agent that categorises or scores individuals, rather than simply routing messages, may not qualify regardless of how narrow its other tasks appear.[6]
+A typical drafting, triage, or invoice-reconciliation agent does not fall within any Annex III category at all for most SMEs, which means the high-risk classification simply does not apply without needing to reach the carve-out question.
+For agents that do touch an Annex III category, Article 6(3) may exclude them from high-risk classification, though the European Commission's draft guidance published in May 2026 interprets these exceptions more strictly than many assumed: an agent that categorises or scores individuals, rather than simply routing messages, may not qualify regardless of how narrow its other tasks appear.[6]
 The one carve-out that never applies is profiling: an agent that profiles individual people, such as one used to screen job applicants or assess creditworthiness, is always treated as high-risk under the Act, regardless of how narrow its task looks.

 In summary